 Watery texture, easy to absorb, no sticky finish.
 Contains EFG for an anti-aging boost but I didn’t see much results in terms of brightening.
 A great affordable + gentle antioxidant serum though!

 - A fat soluble form of vitamin c that penetrates the skin more easily than other forms (source).

-- More stable than AA but less stable than MAP and SAP.
+- More stable than AA but less stable than the other forms

 - Can help control sebum production when used with SAP, making it a good option for oily and acne-prone skin (source).

 - Fat soluble, gentle, and very stable.
 It can also penetrate into the deeper layers of the skin with an absorption rate that’s 3x better than AA.